Fernando-A-Rocha/mta-discord-webhooks/README.md

 # Discord Bots

 Check out [botder](https://github.com/botder)'s [mtasa-discord-bot Project](https://github.com/botder/mtasa-discord-bot) that lets you connect a Discord Bot application to your MTA:SA server, which are more powerful than webhooks.

+# Support & Suggestions

+Found a bug?
+Want to suggest a feature?
+Feel free to open an issue in the [Issues](https://github.com/Fernando-A-Rocha/mta-discord-webhooks/issues) section.

+Need help?
+Read the Support section on the MTA forum thread linked in the [About](#about) section.

 # Final Note